Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

 The forward jet production cross section was measured by scaling the number of reconstructed jets by the measured integrated luminosity and correction factors described here.
-For jet triggers, there is a trigger efficiency ($\epsilon_{trig}$) dominated by the variation of $\eta$ along the collision vertex distribution. $\epsilon_{trig}$ is evaluated as a function of jet energy from the full simulation, and is checked by comparing invariant jet cross sections from jet-triggered events to cross sections determined from the minimum-bias trigger.
-The jet detection efficiency ($\epsilon_{jet}$) is determined from the ratio of number of tower jets within the acceptance to the number of particle jets within the acceptance. $\epsilon_{jet}$ is checked by systematically varying the acceptance and assessing the stability of the resulting invariant cross section.
-Sources of systematic uncertainty are (a) values of $\epsilon_{trig}$ and $\epsilon_{det}$; (b) time-dependent effects from either HCal gain stability or from beam conditions; (c) jet-energy scale uncertainties; (d) luminosity normalization; and (e) jet-finder parameters ($R_{jet},E_{thr}$) that also probe underlying event contributions.
-The resulting distribution of forward jet cross section as a function of energy is shown in Fig.~\ref{jetcs}.
-Our results are compared to PYTHIA 6.222 \cite{PYTHIA6222} and 6.425 \cite{PYTHIA6425} predictions for anti-$k_T$ jets reconstructed from stable particles that are within the detector acceptance.
-In Ref. \cite{No12} it was shown that PYTHIA predicts forward jets are from partonic hard scattering.
-PYTHIA 6.222 is prior to tunings based on Tevatron data which resulted in later versions (e.g., 6.425) used by the LHC.
-Versions of PYTHIA that predate tunings for the LHC are known to accurately describe large $x_F$ $\pi^0$ production \cite{Bl04}, and are known to lose accuracy for more complicated multi-particle correlations \cite{Go09}.
+For jet triggers, there is a trigger efficiency ($\epsilon_{trig}$) dominated by the variation of $\eta$ along the collision vertex distribution.
+The efficiency $\epsilon_{trig}$ is evaluated as a function of jet energy from the full simulation, and is checked by comparing invariant jet cross sections from jet-triggered events to cross sections determined from the minimum-bias trigger.
+The jet detection efficiency ($\epsilon_{jet}$) is determined from the ratio of number of tower jets within the acceptance to the number of particle jets within the acceptance, and resulted in the value of 0.83 independent of the jet energy.
+The value of $\epsilon_{jet}$ is checked by systematically varying the acceptance and assessing the stability of the resulting invariant cross section.
+Sources of systematic uncertainty are (a) values of $\epsilon_{trig}$ and $\epsilon_{jet}$; (b) time-dependent effects from either HCal gain stability or from beam conditions; (c) jet-energy scale uncertainties; (d) luminosity normalization; and (e) jet-finder parameters ($R_{jet},E_{thr}$) that also probe underlying event contributions.

-The forward jet $A_N$ is measured by the cross-ratio method, that cancels through second order luminosity and detector asymmetries by combining spin up ($\uparrow$) and spin down ($\downarrow$) measurements from nominally mirror symmetric beam-left ($L$) and beam-right ($R$) hadron calorimeter modules.
-The jet analyzing power is
+The correlation between tower-jet energy and particle-jet energy from full simulation also addresses jet-energy resolution.
+The distributions of tower-jet energy in bins of particle-jet energy are found to be described by Gaussian functions.
+Jet-energy resolution is deduced from the ratio of the fitted sigma and centroid.
+This ratio yields $\delta E_{jet}/E_{jet}\approx$ 16\%, independent of jet energy.
+The impact of jet-energy resolution is accounted for in our jet cross sections through $\epsilon_{jet}$.